Martin and Margy Meyerson Endowment Fund for Special Collections

-Mr. and Mrs. Meyerson are long-time supporters of the Penn Library, serving as members of the University of Pennsylvania Library Board of Overseers for over a decade.
+Mr. and Mrs. Meyerson were long-time supporters of the Penn Library, serving as members of the University of Pennsylvania Library Board of Overseers for over a decade.
 Their dedication to the role of the Library within the University community led them to establish two other endowed funds for collection development, the Laura Jan Meyerson Poetry Fund and the Martin and Margy Meyerson Endowment Fund for the Built Environment.

-Margy Meyerson was educated at the University of Chicago and has Master's Degrees from Bryn Mawr College and Penn.
-She is a past chair of the Rosenbach Museum & Library, a post she held for more than a dozen years.
+Margy Meyerson was educated at the University of Chicago and earned Master's Degrees from Bryn Mawr College and Penn.
+She was a chair of the Rosenbach Museum & Library, a post she held for more than a dozen years.
 A trustee of the Presbyterian Medical Center, the American University in Paris Foundation, and the American Poetry Center, she served on the boards of the Mellon/PSFS Bank, the World Affairs Council, the Lewis Stevens Trust, and the Pennsylvania Humanities Council.
-For a decade she was one of five public members of the Philadelphia City Planning Commission.
+For a decade, she was one of five public members of the Philadelphia City Planning Commission.
 An author, and former research director of the American Society of Planning Officials, she taught at the University of California at Berkeley and was a research fellow at Yale University.
 She was named Distinguished Daughter of Pennsylvania by the Governor of the Commonwealth.

 Paul Miller, Chairman of the Board of Trustees during Martin Meyerson's Presidency, toasted the Meyersons at their farewell dinner on January 29, 1981 with: